 There are millions of motorbikes speeding around, strange food that you won’t be used to which could have an effect on you, and adventure activities you’re going to want to jump right into.

-I recommend you visit World Nomads (who are also recommended by the likes of Lonely Planet and National Geographic) and as you can build the plan that suits you best.
+Take a look on World Nomads (who are also recommended by the likes of Lonely Planet and National Geographic) and you can build the plan that suits you best.
 They also offer safety advice for the destination you’re travelling to.
 You can visit their website here.

 - Pick up a sim card for a little as $10 as soon as you get to the airport.

 - Arrange airport transfers with your hotels before you arrive if you don’t want to navigate public transport.

 - If you have a long flight, treat yourself to lounge access – you may be surprised to find some that don’t charge too much.
 And some even accept miles.
 You should also check out my list of ultimate essentials for a long haul flight for a more comfortable flight.

 - The tap water isn’t safe to drink in Vietnam.
 Bring a refillable water bottle with you so you can fill up with filtered water.

 Now that all the nitty gritty details are out of the way, here’s our 10 day Vietnam Itinerary

 Map of our 10 day itinerary for Vietnam